 The TERT has noted a lack of transparency with regards to the national Integrated Database model for Agricultural emissions (IDA), and whether the calculation takes into account the immobilisation of nitrogen in solid manure in housing systems and mineralisation of nitrogen in liquid manure storage for NFR category 3B.
 The IDA calculation is based on the Danish normative data, which reflecting the N excreted for animal, in housing and storage, which mean through each step in the manure management chain.
-In collaboration with DCA - Danish Centre For Food And Agriculture, Aarhus University, efforts will be made to improve the transparency of the N-flow calculation.
+The Danish normative system for N-excretion and NH3 emission is planned to be extended, to also include carbon and CH4 emission and in this work the N-excretion through the system will be evaluated.
+This work is planned for the years 2021-2024.
+When results are available, they will be incorporated in the Danish emission inventory as far as possible.